 What is the Weather Like in Vanuatu in May?

-May isn’t the peak travel season yet, so for those wanting to experience Vanuatu’s pristine beaches, lush rainforests, and rich cultural charm without the crowds, it’s an ideal window.
+May isn’t the peak travel season yet, so for those wanting to experience Vanuatu’s glorious beaches, vibrant blue holes, and cultural charm without the crowds, it’s an ideal window.

 For a breakdown of average temperatures, rainfall, and sunshine hours, keep reading this guide to Vanuatu’s weather in May to plan your island escape.